RESEARCH STARTER

 Statistical systems far removed from equilibrium can exhibit highly chaotic behavior.

 Examples include the weather, heart rhythms, disease epidemics, animal and plant populations, and the stock market.
-These systems are all contemplated in a new outgrowth of statistical mechanics known variously as "nonlinear studies" or "complexity theory."
+These systems are studied in an established interdisciplinary field known as complexity theory, or complexity science.
 Encountered in this field are the intriguing objects of fractional dimensionality called fractals, which exhibit self-similarity at different levels of magnification.

 Context

-The atomic picture of matter developed into a credible scientific theory in the early years of the nineteenth century, with a major contribution by the English chemist John Dalton.
+The atomic picture of matter developed into a credible scientific theory in the early nineteenth century, with a major contribution by the English chemist John Dalton.

-By the middle part of the nineteenth century, attempts were begun to account for the thermal and mechanical properties of matter--the nature of heat and work--in terms of the behavior of its atomic constituents.
+By the mid-nineteenth century, scientists began attempting to account for the thermal and mechanical properties of matter—the nature of heat and work—in terms of the behavior of its atomic constituents.
 This stage of development is generally designated as the kinetic theory of matter.
 As early as 1738, Daniel Bernoulli had explained the pressure of a gas as being attributable to collisions of gas molecules with the walls of their container.
-Julius Robert von Mayer suggested in 1842 that heat was a manifestation of random molecular motion.
+Julius Robert von Mayer suggested in 1842 that heat was related to molecular motion.
+James P. Joule then helped make these ideas quantitative through his work on the mechanical equivalent of heat.
 These ideas were made quantitative by James P. Joule in 1843 with his derivation of the ideal gas law from kinetic theory.
 James Clerk Maxwell used probability theory to derive the distribution of molecular velocities in a gas.
-Boltzmann generalized Maxwell's result to a rigorous and general result on the statistical distribution of energy in a molecular system.
-Albert Einstein's theory of Brownian motion in 1905 removed the last vestige of doubt that matter was atomic in nature.
+Boltzmann generalized Maxwell’s result to a rigorous and general result on the statistical distribution of energy in a molecular system.
+Albert Einstein’s theory of Brownian motion in 1905 removed the last vestige of doubt that matter was atomic in nature.

 After the definitive development of quantum mechanics in 1926, statistical mechanics was completely reformulated in terms of quantum, rather than classical, descriptions of microscopic states.
 Fortunately, many of the classical results remained valid, including Gibbs’s concept of an ensemble.
 As a result, partition functions could be evaluated using quantum mechanical formulas for the rotational, vibrational, and electronic energies of atoms and molecules.
 Molecular spectroscopic parameters are now routinely used to calculate the thermodynamic functions of substances.

-The emergence of powerful computers in the 1960's stimulated the development of computer simulations as a way to perform statistical mechanics.
+The emergence of powerful computers in the 1960s stimulated the development of computer simulations as a way to perform statistical mechanics.
 Considerable progress has been made using computer simulations in studies of the liquid state and phase transitions.
+Advances include the use of machine learning and data-driven methods to discover physical laws and improve simulations of complex many-body systems.
+Experiments have extended quantum behavior to larger systems, including entangled massive particles and many-body systems, confirming that quantum statistical effects apply beyond individual atoms and molecules.

 Principal terms